-- At least 125 hours of coach-specific training through an ACTP or ACSTH program.
-Check for your program’s approval below.
+- At least 125 hours of coach-specific training through an ACTP/Level 2, Level 1 or ACSTH program.
+Ensure that your program is approved by the ICF.

-- 10 hours of Mentor Coaching over a minimum of three months to be documented on your online application.
-Your Mentor Coach must be a PCC or MCC in good standing.
+- A minimum of 10 hours of Mentor Coaching spread over at least three months.
+This mentor coaching must be documented on your online application, and your Mentor Coach must be a PCC or MCC in good standing.

 - A minimum of 500 hours (440 paid*) of coaching experience with at least 25 clients following the start of your coach-specific training.
 At least 50 of these hours must occur within the 24 months** prior to submitting the application for the credential.

-- Performance evaluation (two audio recordings and written transcripts of coaching sessions to be uploaded with your application).
+- Performance evaluation, which includes submitting two audio recordings and written transcripts of coaching sessions with your application.

 Here is a current general overview of the PCC markers.
 This shows what you need to achieve to pass successfully the recordings assessment.
 Our mentor coaching combines the support you need to develop and upgrade your skills and also assess and advises on your recordings before you submit them.